 Organic cotton is grown without any toxic chemicals or genetically modified seeds.
 It has a low impact on the environment.
 Organic production leaves the soil useful for other crops to supplement farmer’s food and income.
 It is beneficial for biodiversity.
-In contrast, conventional cotton is a chemical intense process.
-These chemicals have a tremendous negative effect on air, water and soil.
+In contrast, conventional cotton is a chemical-intensive process.
+These chemicals have a tremendous negative effect on air, water, and soil.
 As they are among the most toxic substances around, they also have a huge impact on people’s health in cotton-growing areas.

 "What to choose is a no-brainer.
 It’s really about common sense."

 And there are more benefits.
-No artificial pesticides or fertilizers means no energy consumption to produce those substances.
+No artificial pesticides or fertilizers mean no energy consumption to produce those substances.
 Organic cotton is rain-fed to large parts, meaning less irrigation and less strain on already water-scarce areas.
-With all these facts on hand, it is a mystery why less than 1% of all cotton produced world-wide is organic.
+With all these facts on hand, it is a mystery why less than 1% of all cotton produced worldwide is organic.